 As you grow your business, there may be occasions when hiring an employee from overseas might be the best option.
-Whether you’re looking for a specific skill set or need help tapping into a new market, looking beyond borders to identify global talent can help your company reach its goals.
+Whether you're looking for a specific skill set or need help tapping into a new market, looking beyond borders to identify global talent can help your company reach its goals, especially since two-thirds of the world's purchasing power is in foreign countries.

 Below are some things to keep in mind if you're considering working with an EOR service to onboard Danish talent.